Fair Housing

 LGBTQ+ Discrimination

-Both the Pennsylvania Human Relations Commission and the U.S. Department of Housing and Urban Development have stated that they will accept formal complaints of discrimination based on sexual orientation and gender identity under the broad category of “sex” as a protected class.
+The Pennsylvania Human Relations Commission accepts complaints of discrimination based on sexual orientation and gender identity under the broad category of “sex” as a protected class.

 Discrimination Based on Religion